Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files in the current and parent directory and /boot directory in the long format
+Create a file in the /tmp directory